JulienBacquart/MTW-MeSH-wiki/Home.md

 The development of MTW has been possible thanks to other open source projects:

 * Apache Jena & Apache Jena Fuseki
-* Python, Flask & Jinja
+* Python, Flask & Jinja2
 * Bootstrap & Bootswatch
 * SQLite